 - Get tested for sexually transmitted infections (STIs)

 - Ask your doctor about getting vaccinated

 - Only take vitamins and supplements approved by your doctor.

 - Avoid contact with rodents, lizards, and turtles.
 This includes both wild animals and those kept as pets.

-Raleigh OB/GYN Centre has been serving the women of the Raleigh, NC area for more than 40 years.
-Our team of healthcare providers offers personalized and comprehensive for women in all stages of life, including during pregnancy.
-If you have concerns or questions about having a safe and healthy pregnancy, call our office at (919) 876-8225 to make an appointment.
+Raleigh OB/GYN Centre has been serving the women of the Raleigh, NC, area for more than 40 years.
+Our team of healthcare providers offers personalized and comprehensive care for women in all stages of life, including during pregnancy.
+If you have concerns or questions about having a safe and healthy pregnancy, or for more questions about infections during pregnancy, call our office at (919) 876-8225 to make an appointment.